pulibrary/bibdata/docs/location_changes.md

 6. Load locally the rails server; Go to: `localhost:<portnumber>/locations/holding_locations` in your browser and make sure that the locations have been updated.

 ## 2. Update Bibdata staging

-Test the updated locations in [Bibdata staging](https://bibdata-staging.princeton.edu/) Deploy your branch on staging and run the following steps to make sure that nothing is breaking the tables.
+1. Deploy your branch on staging and follow the steps to make sure that nothing is breaking the tables:

+2. Stop the workers (this step is optional in staging):
+    - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_staging -u pulsys -m shell -a "sudo service bibdata-workers stop"`.
+(Ignore the console error for the bibdata staging web servers.
+They don't run the worker service.)

-1. Connect in one of the bibdata staging boxes:
+3. Connect in one of the [bibdata-staging workers](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/bibdata#L9C1-L10):

-  `ssh deploy@bibdata-worker-staging1`
+    - `ssh deploy@bibdata-worker-staging1`
-  `cd /opt/bibdata/current`
+    - `cd /opt/bibdata/current`

-2. Run the following rake task to delete and repopulate the locations in the bibdata staging database:
+4. Run the following rake task to delete and repopulate the locations in the bibdata staging database:
   `RAILS_ENV=production bundle exec rake bibdata:delete_and_repopulate_locations`

-3. Review the changes in [Bibdata staging](https://bibdata-staging.princeton.edu/).
+5. Review the location changes in [Bibdata staging](https://bibdata-staging.princeton.edu/).

+6. If in step 2 you stopped the workers then start the workers:
+    - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_staging -u pulsys -m shell -a "sudo service bibdata-workers start"`.
+(Ignore the console error for the bibdata staging web servers.
+They don't run the worker service.)

-## 3. Update Bibdata qa
+## 3. Update Bibdata QA

-Test the updated locations in [Bibdata qa](https://bibdata-qa.princeton.edu/).
-Deploy your branch on qa and run the following steps to make sure that nothing is breaking the tables.
+1. Deploy your branch on qa and follow the steps to make sure that nothing is breaking the tables.

+2. Stop the workers (this step is optional in QA):
+    - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_qa -u pulsys -m shell -a "sudo service bibdata-workers stop"`.
+(Ignore the console error for the bibdata qa web servers.
+They don't run the worker service.)

-1. Connect in one of the bibdata qa boxes:
+3. Connect in one of [bibdata-qa workers](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/bibdata#L4-L5):
-  `ssh deploy@bibdata-worker-qa1`
+    - `ssh deploy@bibdata-worker-qa1`
-  `cd /opt/bibdata/current`
+    - `cd /opt/bibdata/current`

-2. Run the following rake task to delete and repopulate the locations in the bibdata qa database:
+4. Run the following rake task to delete and repopulate the locations in the bibdata qa database:
   `RAILS_ENV=production bundle exec rake bibdata:delete_and_repopulate_locations`

-3. Review the changes in [Bibdata qa](https://bibdata-qa.princeton.edu/)
+5. Review the changes in [Bibdata qa](https://bibdata-qa.princeton.edu/)
+6. If in step 2 you stopped the workers then start the workers:
+    - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_qa -u pulsys -m shell -a "sudo service bibdata-workers start"`.
+(Ignore the console error for the bibdata qa web servers.
+They don't run the worker service)

-*If it runs successfully merge and deploy to production; go to the next step to update the location tables in production.*
+*If there were no errors updating the location tables in QA or in staging, merge the branch and go to the next step to update the location tables in production.*
 ## 4. Update Bibdata production

-### Don't update the locations in Bibdata production during indexing hours.
-Please see [Alma Publishing Jobs Schedule](https://github.com/pulibrary/bibdata/blob/main/docs/alma_publishing_jobs_schedule.md).
-The indexing takes place after the [Alma Publishing Job](https://github.com/pulibrary/bibdata/blob/main/docs/alma_publishing_jobs_schedule.md) completes and an event is created with a `Finish` timestamp and `Success: true` in bibdata.
+1. Deploy the main branch to production.

+2. Stop the workers:
+    - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_production -u pulsys -m shell -a "sudo service bibdata-workers stop"`.
+(Ignore the console error for the bibdata production web servers.
+They don't run the worker service) .

-1. Connect in one of the bibdata production boxes:
+3. Connect in one of [bibdata-production workers](https://github.com/pulibrary/princeton_ansible/blob/main/inventory/all_projects/bibdata#L14-L15):
-  `ssh deploy@bibdata-worker-prod1`
+    - `ssh deploy@bibdata-worker-prod1`
-  `cd /opt/bibdata/current`
+    - `cd /opt/bibdata/current`

-2. Run the following rake task to delete and repopulate the locations in the production database:
+4. Run the following rake task to delete and repopulate the locations in the bibdata production database:
   `RAILS_ENV=production bundle exec rake bibdata:delete_and_repopulate_locations`

-3. Review the changes in [Bibdata](https://bibdata.princeton.edu/).
+5. Review the changes in [Bibdata production](https://bibdata.princeton.edu/)

+6. Start the workers:
+    - cd in your local princeton_ansible directory → pipenv shell → `ansible bibdata_production -u pulsys -m shell -a "sudo service bibdata-workers start"`.
+(Ignore the console error for the bibdata production web servers.
+They don't run the worker service)